helion3/inspire-tree/README.md

 Clone the repository, and get yourself setup:

 - `npm install` - Installs all project dependencies.
-- `bower install` - Install libs used only by included demos.
 - `npm run setup` - Copies git hooks and run workspace setup.

 Live-compile source changes as you develop: